dvorka/mindforger-repository/memory/mindforger/user-documentation.md

 ![Image](user-documentation.click-to-edit.png)

-If you want to **edit** a section either **double-click** anywhere in the rendered preview on the right (in the MindForger window) or choose:
+If you want to **edit** a section either **double-click** anywhere in the rendered preview on the right (MindForger window) or choose:

 *  menu `Notebook/Edit` for title section
 *  menu `Note/Edit` for any sub-section
 ### Markdown <!-- Metadata: type: Note; created: 2018-03-17 17:50:10; reads: 66; read: 2018-09-26 09:32:12; revision: 15; modified: 2018-05-30 07:30:17; -->
 [Markdown](https://daringfireball.net/projects/markdown/) is  a plain text formatting syntax introduced by John Gruber.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format to get rendered HTML.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, easily rendered as HTML.

-MindForger uses Markdown-based DSL as format of your remarks.
-There exist many Markdown flavors - for Markdown syntax documentation please refere to:
+MindForger uses Markdown-based DSL.
+There are many flavors of Markdown - for
+Markdown syntax documentation please refer to:

 * [John Gruber Markdown syntax](https://daringfireball.net/projects/markdown/syntax) documentation
 * [GitHub Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) documentation